-Abba Medix Corp. ("Abba Corp." and together with the Company, the "Group"), a wholly-owned subsidiary of the Company, is an Ontario corporation established in 2013 to capitalize on the changing rules governing medical marijuana production in Canada.
+Abba Medix Corp. ("Abba Medix Corp." and together with the Company, the "Group"), a wholly-owned subsidiary of the Company, is an Ontario corporation established in 2013 to capitalize on the changing rules governing medical marijuana production in Canada.
 On April 1, 2014, Health Canada repealed the Marihuana Medical Access Regulations (the "MMAR") and enacted the Marihuana for Medical Purposes Regulations (the "MMPR") which established the new regulatory framework governing the production and distribution of medical cannabis for patients across Canada.

-Abba Corp. filed an application with Health Canada in November of 2013 to obtain a license to cultivate and sell medical cannabis (the "License") and become a licensed producer (a "Licensed Producer") under the MMPR (now the Access to Cannabis for Medical Purposes Regulations "ACMPR").
-Abba Corp. has secured a 45,000 square foot facility in Pickering, Ontario (the "Facility") to support its production plans and has invested over \$1,700,000 in the first phase of the plan that includes 14,500 square feet of production space.
-Upon receipt of the License, Abba Corp. will continue to build out the Facility as production demand increases and financing allows.
+Abba Medix Corp. filed an application with Health Canada in November of 2013 to obtain a license to cultivate and sell medical cannabis (the "License") and become a licensed producer (a "Licensed Producer") under the MMPR (now the Access to Cannabis for Medical Purposes Regulations "ACMPR").
+Abba Medix Corp. has secured a 49,500 square foot facility in Pickering, Ontario (the "Facility") to support its production plans and has invested over \$1,700,000 in the first phase of the plan that includes 14,500 square feet of production space.
+Upon receipt of the License, Abba Medix Corp. will proceed through the steps necessary to commence cultivation and move towards receipt of a license to sell medical cannabis.